-If you navigate without GPS, you can easily pass by its short and mostly vacant strip mall that sits perpendicular to Route 1.
+If you do not navigate with GPS, you can easily pass by its inconspicuous white signage and its short strip mall shared with Himalaya Café that sits perpendicular to Route 1.
 Its location is even harder to spot if you approach from the east from downtown Old Saybrook.
-So keep a watchful eye for it when on the road.
+So when on the road, keep a watchful eye for it.